Do you need an abortion?

-This information sheet, designed for women’s health advocates in collaboration with Gynuity Health Projects, offers information about the use of misoprostol regimens for pregnancy termination.
+This information sheet was designed for women’s health advocates in collaboration with Gynuity Health Projects in 2010, and offers information about the use of misoprostol regimens for pregnancy termination.
 The resource offers basic information on dosing options, primary and secondary effects, and how to obtain misoprostol.
 The resource is also available in French, Portuguese, and Spanish.

 Millions of women worldwide have safely terminated their pregnancies with medication since mifepristone–or RU 486-was first introduced in the late 1980s.
 Research in the past two decades has identified several highly effective regimens for early medical abortion with a success rate of 95 to 98 percent, consisting of 200 mg of mifepristone followed by 400 or 800 mcg of misoprostol.
 1 Whether taken in a health center or at home by women themselves, the regimen using pills offers an option that many women prefer to surgical procedures such as manual vacuum aspiration or dilation and curettage (D&C).